DAAily/helm-charts/README.md

 #### Custom Values

-You can use custom values files as you want using `--values` or `-f` flag.
-To see custom values files exampes go to the `examples` directory inside this repository.
+You can use custom values files as you want using `--values` or `-f` flag as you already see in the previous example.

 Made with ❤️ by OPS Team at Archdaily.